plirapli/projek-akhir-alpro-2021-1/README.md

-### Projek Akhir Praktikum Algoritma & Pemrograman 2021-1
+# Projek Akhir Praktikum Algoritma & Pemrograman 2021-1

+### How to use

+1. 📋 Copy
+2. ⚙ Compile
+3. ▶ Execute